Middle East Forum: Campus Watch

 In 2002, the Middle East Forum launched an initiative called Campus Watch that it said would identify "analytical failures, the mixing of politics with scholarship, intolerance of alternative views, apologetics, and the abuse of power over students" within academia.
 Winfield Myers is the director of Campus Watch.

 Initially, Campus Watch published the profile of eight university professors and teachers, who, it said, were "hostile" to America and "preaching dangerous rhetoric to students".
 This led around 100 professors to accuse Campus Watch of "McCarthyesque" intimidation and ask that their names be listed on Campus Watch too.
 Subsequently, Campus Watch removed the list from its website.

 Israel Victory Project

 The Israel Victory Project, launched in 2017, is an initiative aimed at securing an end to the Israeli-Palestinian conflict by putting pressure on Palestinians to end anti-Israel terrorism and acknowledge Israel's legitimacy as a Jewish state, rather than through bilateral negotiations.
 Daniel Pipes has stated that "Peace is not made with enemies; peace is made with former enemies."

+In March 2026, Dr. Martin Sherman, a participant in the Israel Victory Project, said it was unfeasible to de-radicalize Palestinians in the Gaza Strip and that the only solution would be for Israel to expel them.